Gorillaz (album): Composition

 In 2004, the album was packaged with 2002's Laika Come Home in a limited edition box set as part of EMI's "2CD Originals" collection.
 Other saw a release such as the reggae-dub "Dub Dumb", which features British-Jamaican artist Sweetie Irie; it is available on the PlayStation 2 game MTV Music Generator 2 rather than on G-Sides or the album itself.
 Other tracks include "Gor Beaten", which was another track that didn't make the album; however, elements of the track's instrumental were once available on one of the Gorillaz member's computers in Kong Studios.

-Reception
+Critical reception

 Gorillaz received generally positive reviews from critics.
 It was ranked sixth in both Spin's and Kludge's end-of-year lists, 48 on NME's 2001 year-end list and Q ranked it among the 50 best albums of the year.
 The album was nominated for the 2001 Mercury Music Prize (Gorillaz was bookmakers' favourite before the nomination was withdrawn at the band's request).

 The album made some retrospective "best of" lists.
 Slant Magazine ranked the album no. 96 in its best of the 2000s, Complex, Consequence Of Sound and Rhapsody ranked it among the top 100 albums of the 2000s and Gigwise included it in its 2013 best self-titled albums of all time.
 The album was given an entry in the book 1001 Albums You Must Hear Before You Die.